swiftwave-org/swiftwave.org/docs/dashboard/application_details/deployment_configuration.md

 ### Deployment Preferred Servers
 If you want that your application should be deployed on specific servers, then you can select the servers from the dropdown list.

+### Container Hostname
+Usuaully while deploying some service via docker, docker assign a random hostname to your service container.
+If your deployed application has any requirement fixed hostname, you can utilize this option to set a static hostname inside your container.

 ### Memory Configuration

 ![Memory Configuration](/assets/2.2.x/application-deployment-memory-configuration.png)